To get great reporting out of Fluid - there needs to be quality project meta-data!

 To edit a project's settings, click on the Edit Details.

-Only Project Managers, Project Editors and Project Administrators are able to edit a projects settings.
+Only Project Managers, Project Editors and Project Administrators are able to edit the projects settings.

 The field descriptions in this article are generic to support an understanding of what the fields are for.